awsdocs/aws-php-developers-guide/doc_source/ses-filters.rst

    :description: Use AWS SES API to verify email address and domains.
    :keywords: AWS SES code examples for PHP, IP Address Email Filters with PHP

 In addition to sending emails, you can also recieve email with |SESlong|.
 An IP address filter enables you to optionally specify whether to accept or reject mail originating from an IP address or range of IP addresses.
-For more information about recieving emails see :SES-dg:`Managing IP Address Filters for Amazon SES Email Receiving <receiving-email-managing-ip-filters>`
+For more information about recieving emails see :SES-dg:`Managing IP Address Filters for Amazon SES Email Receiving <receiving-email-managing-ip-filters>`.

 The following examples show how to: